Shaheer-khan-github/Fire-Fighter-Robot/README.md

 # Fire-Fighter-Robot
-Completely hardware-based project to extinguish fire, if fire burns in the area where it is deployed, gives message to the authorized person, and extinguish the fire.
+Hardware-based project to extinguish fire, if fire burns in the area where it is deployed, gives message to the authorized person, and extinguish the fire.
 It has both options to control via Android app and automatically.

 ### "FFR Code" file contains the Arduino Code of Fire Fighter Robot.